Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 The deer has a couple of functions in Get Out.
 Firstly, it ties the start of the film to the end, creating a neat loop.

-When Rose’s car hits the deer it’s a first sign that things are already going wrong – that something dark lies ahead.
+When Rose’s car hits the deer it’s an ominous sign that things are going wrong – that something dark lies ahead.
 It may be accidental, but what’s meant to be an enjoyable family weekend starts with death.
 And that’s never a good sign.

 As predictions go, this one is spot on.
 Later, we see a deer’s head in the basement: by now, Chris has been attacked and locked up.
 Here the symbolism is of the hunting trophy, but it’s Chris who’s being hunted.